nmstory/espelho/README.md

 ./build/espelho 7001 7000    # terminal 2
 ```

-Each process moves its own `Position` every tick and prints the mirrored objects it
+Each process owns a world of 1,000 `Position`/`Health` pairs, moves them every tick,
+and prints a count of the mirrored objects it receives from its peer — enough
+objects that a tick's worth of updates no longer fits in one UDP packet, so
-receives from its peer.
-If you restart one process, restart both — a fresh process
+`SendObjects` splits it across several.
+If you restart one process, restart both —
-starts its sequence numbers from zero, so the surviving peer would treat its packets
+a fresh process starts its sequence numbers from zero, so the surviving peer would
-as stale.
+treat its packets as stale.

 ## Visualiser (optional)

 An optional SDL2-based window that shows the same replication demo as above, but
-draws each peer's `Position` as a moving square instead of printing coordinates to
+draws each peer's 1,000 `Position` objects as a swarm of moving dots instead of
-stdout.
-It is off by default; SDL2 is fetched automatically via CMake's
+printing counts to stdout.
+It is off by default; SDL2 is fetched automatically via
-FetchContent only when you explicitly enable it, so nothing changes for the
+CMake's FetchContent only when you explicitly enable it, so nothing changes for the
 default build.

 Building it from source pulls in SDL2's own platform build prerequisites — on